jrutley/ReviewManagement/README.md

 Commands to get up and running:

-If using Visual Studio 2017
+If using Visual Studio 2017 (no guarantees.. this is written on a Mac)

 1) Change to the ReviewManagement subfolder